fluxstride/flxapi/README.md

 ### DELETE methods routes

->"/people/:id" - used to update the document with the specified id in the database collection.
+>"/people/:id" - used to delete the document with the specified id in the database collection.